 The first timber – earth castle in St Donats was erected in the 11th century during the Norman penetration of the lands of South Wales.
 The oldest stone building (keep) began to be built at the end of the 12th century on the initiative of the de Hawey family.
 At the end of the 13th century, the castle became the property of a Stradling family from Switzerland, through the marriage of Sir Peter Stradling and Joan de Hawey.
 Sir Peter, his wife, and later her second husband John de Pembridge, enlarged the castle at the turn of the thirteenth and fourteenth centuries, fortifying the outer ward and expanding the keep and the gatehouse of the upper castle.

 At the end of the fourteenth century, Edward Stradling was twice the sheriff in Glamorgan, and his wife Gwenllian Berkerolles inherited the Coity Castle.
 Their grandson, Edward, married the daughter of Henry VI’s uncle, cardinal Beaufort, and became chamberlain of South Wales in 1423.
-In 1449, his son Henry was captured by a pirate Colin Dolphyn, during a cruise from Somerset to Wales and had to be bought out.
-In the sixteenth century, another Edward Stradling founded a library in St Donats, which was reportedly the best in Wales.
+He died in 1453 on a pilgrimage to the Holy Land, and in 1449 his son Henry was captured by the pirate Colyn Dolphyn during a voyage from Somerset to Wales and had to be bought out.
+Later, Henry rebuilt part of the castle (Gibbet’s Tower and hall), and in the first half of the 16th century, his grandson, another Edward Stradling, established a library in St Donats, reportedly considered the best in Wales.
+He also rebuilt the northern and western wings of the castle.

 During the English Civil War, the Stradlings supported Charles I and for this reason, the family lost their importance after it ended.
 However, they kept the castle in St Donats until the death of Sir Thomas Stradling, who died in a duel in France in 1738.
 The property was inherited by his friend Sir John Tyrwhitt, with whom he supposedly made a pact, in which everyone promised his legacy in the event of death.